Phone Consultations

 Quick Bite: What is LBMS in one Paragraph?

-Ok, could you give me the Details?
+Can you give me the Details?

-LABAN/BARTENIEFF MOVEMENT STUDIES (LBMS) is a framework that aims to observe, describe, notate, and increase awareness of the experiences of somatic (body) movement.
-One learns how to experience movement fully in their body with fluidity, ease, healthy alignment, awareness, range, and acceptance.
+LABAN/BARTENIEFF MOVEMENT STUDIES (LBMS) is a framework that aims to observe, describe, notate, and increase awareness of the individual’s experiences of somatic (body) movement.
+One learns how to experience movement fully in one’s body with fluidity, ease, healthy alignment, awareness, range, and acceptance.
 Certified Laban/Bartenieff Movement Analysts (CLMAs) give clear and concise feedback because they train to observe, coach, notate, describe, evoke, motivate, and experience movement with specificity and aliveness.
-The system acknowledges that movement is tied inextricably to one’s environment; touch, sound, smell, sight, desire, taste, texture, and ideas motivate movement.
+The system acknowledges that movement is tied inextricably to one’s environmental experience; touch, sound, smell, sight, desire, taste, texture, and ideas motivate movement.
 That is why Movement Analysts are trained to work with humans’ ALIVENESS.
-You will often hear students making all kinds of sounds during their movement practice to support their movement, intention, execution, and expression.
+You often hear students making all kinds of sounds during their movement practice to support their movement, intention, execution, and expression.

 BODY